ucrdatacenter/ucrdatacenter.github.io/tutorials/r_intro_mutate.md

 keep your code readable.

-Let’s create a second variable: a logical (TRUE/FALSE) variable that checks if the diamond costs more than \$10,000:
+Let’s create a second variable: a logical (TRUE/FALSE) variable that checks if the diamond costs more than \$10,000.
+In this case, the expression is a logical condition.

 ``` r
 # create two new variables